SoroushKadineh/Privacy-Policy-/README.md

 **Automatic Data Collection**

 We may work with analytics companies (Google Analytics for Firebase) to help us understand how the Application is being used, such as the frequency and duration of usage.
+Policies of Firebase could be found here: https://firebase.google.com/support/privacy/.
 We use AdMob for serving ads.
 Policies of AdMob could be found here: https://support.google.com/admob/answer/6128543?hl=en.